Registered by the International Yoga Federation and the European Yoga Alliance

 so that you will have a clear understanding of the main organs in the body and the nervous system,

-the heart and circulatory system, the digestive system and the muscular system.
+the cardio-vascular system, the digestive system and the muscular system.

-as there will be specialist training in these different approaches to yoga classes.
+as there will be specialist training in these different kinds of yoga classes.

-In a very practical way you will also learn about setting up your own yoga classes,
+In a very practical way you will learn about setting up your own yoga classes,

 marketing and establishing yourself as a yoga teacher, within the law and with safe practice.